kokosing/git-gifi/README.md

 ##### Pull request
 In order to create a pull request during **git feature-publish**, please do **git feature-configure** first and enable pull request creation.

+###Slack
+To use github integration you need to authenticate first obtain an access token for slack web api and the pass it to:

+	git slack-configure

+##### Notify pull request changes
+If you want to send a notifaction to slack channel about pull request changes you need to enable it by specifying the channel to which you wan to send messages with

+	git feature-configure

+Additinally, if you want to send notification to particular people on slack like: mike and john, then add below line to your last commit message in pull request:

+	Reviewers: mike, john